-As with much of Istria, findings in the area show that Rovinj’s history stretches back to prehistoric times and that town was an Illyrian settlement populated by the Histri.
-Although Istria became part of the Roman Empire in 177 BC, Rovinj (Ruginium in Latin) was never a settlement of much importance or significance.
+As with much of Istria, findings in the area show that Rovinj’s history stretches back to prehistoric times.
+The town was originally an Illyrian settlement populated by the Histri.
+Although Istria became part of the Roman Empire in 177 BC, Rovinj (Ruginium in Latin) was never a settlement of much importance.

 Rovinj became one of the first towns in Istria to fall to Venice, which it did in 1283.
 Attacked several times over the next few centuries, the town fortified its walls.
-Rovinj also saw an influx in numbers in the 17th century as people chose to escape the plagues affecting neighbouring towns such as Porec and Pula and the town therefore grew.
+Rovinj also saw an influx in numbers in the 17th century.
+During this time, people chose to escape the plagues affecting neighbouring towns such as Porec and Pula.

 At this point, the main part of Rovinj was still an island that was separate from the mainland, although the town had expanded onto it.
 For this reason, in 1763, the channel between Rovinj and the mainland was filled in.

 As with the rest of Istria, Rovinj became part of the Austro-Hungarian Empire in the early part of the 19th century, during which time it went into decline; after this empire dissolved post World War I, the town became part of Italy.
-In 1947, after World War II, Rovinj was ceded to Yugoslavia and it then was part of Croatia when it became an independent country.
+In 1947, after World War II, Rovinj was ceded to Yugoslavia.
+It then was part of Croatia when it became an independent country.

 Sightseeing in Rovinj

 Visiting the Church of St. Euphemia (completed in 1736) is a absolute must – this is the largest Baroque building in Istria.
-Built according to plans by Venetian architect Giovanni Dizzi, the bell tower on the church is a copy of the one at St Mark’s Basilica in Venice and at 61 metres high is the tallest in Istria.
+Built according to plans by Venetian architect Giovanni Dizzi, the bell tower on the church is a copy of the one at St Mark’s Basilica in Venice.
+At 61 metres high, it is the tallest in Istria.
 The tower has a statue of St. Euphemia on it which is mounted so it moves according to wind direction.
 There are spectacular views over the rooftops of Rovinj and to the nearby islands from the top of the bell tower.

 The Balbi Arch (Croatian: Luk Balbi) is from 1680 and is located at the spot which was once the entrance to Rovinj.
 The arch contains the coat of arms of the noble Balbi family and the Lion of Saint Mark, a symbol of the Venetian Empire.

-Ulica Grisia is one of the main thoroughfares through the old part of town and gets very busy during summer when an open air art festival is held.
+Ulica Grisia is one of the main thoroughfares through the old part of town.
+It gets very busy during summer when an open air art festival is held.

 The Old Town itself is another must see, and a reflection of what Rovinj was like when it was all packed onto one crowded island.
 The narrow, winding, cobbled streets, crammed-together houses and buildings and picturesque squares allow you to spend a lovely afternoon.
 Take a slow wander around before heading towards the harbour to stop at a cafe for a refreshing drink.